 One vitamin, four modes of action

 Here's an overview of what niacinamide can do for different skin conditions:

 - Dry skin benefits from the fact that niacinamide increases its ability to retain moisture.

 - For oily, blemished skin, niacinamide helps regulate the production of skin oil (sebum).
 In the 4 percent concentration we use, it also has an anti-inflammatory effect.

 - Niacinamide prevents skin aging by stimulating and supporting the production of collagen.
 Fine wrinkles can thus be softened.

 - Pigmentary disorders, for example in the form of sun damage, age spots or acne marks, are alleviated by niacinamide.
-Studies show a significant improvement of skin texture, skin redness and pigment shifts.
+Studies show a significant improvement in skin texture, skin redness and pigmentary shifts.

 Conclusion: A real all-rounder!

 Let's keep in mind - niacinamide is a real power vitamin and positively influences numerous functions of the skin: